A complete beginner’s guide to squatting.

 - Step back about 2-3 feet from the squat rack.
-Stand upright with your feet a wider than your shoulder-width apart and toes slightly turned-out.
+Stand upright with your feet wider than your shoulder-width apart and toes slightly turned out.

 - Make sure to maintain a neutral spine with a slight arch in the lower back and your elbows pointing forward throughout the movement.